oattia-ot/idol-docker-setup/README.md

 # IDOL Setup and Installation Guide

-This README documents the complete configuration and installation process for OpenText IDOL (Intelligent Data Operating Layer) deployment.
+This README documents the complete configuration and installation process for OpenText Knowledge Discovery (IDOL) deployment.

 ## 🚀 Features